hassio-addons/addon-tor/tor/DOCS.md

 ### Option: `bridges`

-> Keep the option value clean to avoid using any transport plugins and bridges.
+> Ensure the option value is clear to avoid unintended use of transport plugins and bridges.

 Bridges are Tor relays that help you circumvent censorship.
 Access to bridges is provided by supported transport plugins: